alyssakalbus/DWD-Grids/README.md

 ## Mood Board and Inspiration

-I've done UI/UX work for the past couple of years and while I do enjoy making websites I hate the standard conventions around how they're supposed to look, act, and feel.
-I miss the days where websites were more fun and had more life.
-I understand accessability issues, but I also just want to make things.
-This week I was inspired to create an interaction that goes against these standards.
-I was really drawn to the the idea of working with phsyics, and having an object be different every time you load the page.
-I found some examples that I think embody that idea while maintaining a swiss-style grid structure.
-While moodboarding I also came across some designs with a strong grid, but that kearn the letters much closer together than typical swiss posters.
+I've done UI/UX work for the past couple of years, and while I do enjoy making websites, I hate the standard conventions around how they're supposed to look, act, and feel.
+I miss the days when websites were more fun and had more life.
+I understand accessibility issues, but I also just want to make things.

+This week, I was inspired to create an interaction that goes against these standards.
+I was really drawn to the idea of working with physics and having an object behave differently every time you load the page.
+I found some examples that embody that idea while still maintaining a Swiss-style grid structure.

+While moodboarding, I also came across some designs with a strong grid but with letter-spacing (kerning) much tighter than typical Swiss posters.

 <table>
   <tr>